 Once I enabled the domain part, then emails started going through.

 Could this be related to smtp running on ms exchange?
 It is open relay for internal users, no authentication required, but does require HELO/EHLO, hence I needed the domain variable enabled and set.

-#4 Updated by Mischa The Evil about 4 years ago
+#4 Updated by Mischa The Evil over 8 years ago

 Maybe the following article can be of any help (if you haven't seen it before): http://redmineblog.com/articles/setup-redmine-to-send-email-using-gmail